astropy/astropy-APEs/APE6.rst

 Branches and pull requests
 --------------------------

-PR# XXXX
+PR# 2319: "Implement support for the DTIF format proposed in APE6"

+PR# 683: Initial version "Support table metadata in io.ascii"

 Implementation
 --------------

-Much of the implementation is done in PR# XXXX.
+Much of the implementation is done in PR# 2319, which was based on PR# 683.
 Further work is pending discussion of APE6.

 Backward compatibility